 • Swimwear and towel

-Is October a good time to visit Iceland?
+Is October a Good Time To Go to Iceland?

-Best things to do in Iceland in October
+Best Things to Do in Iceland in October

 So, are you convinced to come and visit Iceland in October yet?
 Since October is on the cusp of both the summer and winter seasons you can enjoy some activities and attractions that are available in both seasons.
 Here are some of the top things that you don’t want to miss when you travel to Iceland for a self-drive tour in October: